vigneshsankariyer1234567890/tp/docs/UserGuide.md

 *Teletubbies* will automatically load up the data from your previous session, allowing you to pick up right where you left off.
 There is no need to load manually.

-For importing a separate JSON file into the application, refer to [Importing contacts](#importing-contacts-import).
+For importing a contact list in the JSON file format into the application, refer to [Importing contacts](#importing-contacts--import).
+For merging a contact list from your hard disk with the contact list on the application, refer to [Merging contact lists](#merging-contacts--merge)

 #### Editing the data